keu/docs/software/access-airflow-database.md

 The rest of this guide will assume the use of [kubectx](https://github.com/ahmetb/kubectx) - a command line tool that allows you to easily switch between Kubernetes Clusters and Namespaces.

-To start, switch into the Kubernetes Cluster that hosts Astronomer Enterprise.
+To start, switch into the Kubernetes Cluster that hosts Astronomer Software.

 ```
 kubectx